-Volt is a way of giving you more control over your weekly payments to Flick, which can make your budgeting easier.
-Think of it as smooth pay, but better!
+Volt is a way of giving you more control over your payments to Flick, which can make your budgeting easier.
+Think of it as a payment smoother.

-When you open a Flick Volt, you get to choose a regular amount to pay to Flick each week.
-By making this a little higher than your regular weekly bill, you'll build up a wee stash of cash that you can then use to knock the top off any higher than normal bills.
+When you open a Flick Volt, you get to choose a minimum amount to pay to Flick each bill.
+By making this a little higher than your regular bill, you'll build up a wee stash of cash that you can then use to knock the top off any higher than normal bills.
 You can then keep track of your Volt in your Flick app or Dashboard.

 How Volt works

 Decide how much you want to pay each bill, and when you want us to use money from your Volt to help pay your bill.